InMotion Hosting Review: Pros & Cons

 You Have to Sign up for 24 Months to Get Low Advertised Pricing

 Neither of these two options may be appropriate for someone who wants to get their feet wet.
-However, to counter this point, we have to mention that having an opportunity for a refund if you’re not satisfied helps mitigate any potential risk.
+However, to counter this point, we must mention that having an opportunity for a refund if you’re not satisfied helps mitigate any potential risk.

 Subpar Server Speed

-Another gripe has to do with server performance, a critical feature not just for your users, but also for your SEO rankings.
+Another gripe has to do with server performance, a critical feature for your users and your SEO rankings.
 Google ranks you on how fast your site loads, and if it isn’t up to par, a lot of your traffic may bounce.

 And sure, Inmotion hosting has taken steps to ensure that server speed is fast.
-One of those is that they set up data centers on both the East Coast and the West coast (in Virginia Beach and Los Angeles, respectively).
-In theory, choosing a data center that’s close to your target audience gives them faster load times.
+One of those is setting up data centers on both the East Coast and the West coast (in Virginia Beach and Los Angeles, respectively).
+In theory, choosing a data center close to your target audience gives them faster load times.
 But in reality, the servers’ performance is not as robust as others.

-This problem may have to do with the shared server system, but it also seemed to be an issue even on dedicated servers.
+This problem may have to do with the shared server system, but it also seemed an issue even on dedicated servers.

 Overzealous Security Verification

-We’re always appreciative when a company takes steps to prevent fraud, but in this case, the security measures feel a little overzealous.
+We’re always appreciative when a company takes steps to prevent fraud, but the security measures feel a little overzealous in this case.
 Signing up for hosting is generally a simple matter of entering your credit card info and jumping in.
 But not with In motion, where account activation requires phone verification to complete the process.
 In rare instances, you may even have to send in a photo of your ID.

 So yes, while the security provided is stringent, at best, these measures can be annoying for someone who just wants to get started as quickly as possible.
 They may be especially problematic for users who aren’t based in the U.S.